ARMmbed/mbed-os-5-docs/docs/getting_started/first_program.md

 # Your first application

-TODO: LINK
-We have an example application called [Blinky](https://github.com/ARMmbed/mbed-blinky-morpheus) that you can use to get to know mbed OS and the development tools.
+We have an example application called Blinky that you can use to get to know mbed OS and the development tools.
+It's one of the simplest examples of mbed OS.
+It shows the use of a DigitalOut object to represent an LED and the non-blocking ``Thread::wait()`` call.
+This is good practice as if there were other threads, they could be scheduled and run while the first thread is waiting.

 You can try any of these tools: